Funshyaj/lendsqr-fe-test/README.md

 ## `Login Page`

-1.The login button takes you to the next page
+1. The login button takes you to the next page
-2.The show and hide button is fully functional
+2. The show and hide button is fully functional
-2.The Page is completely responsive
+2. The Page is completely responsive

 ## `Users Dashboard`